-Over-the-counter options like topical corticosteroids and topical steroids may help ease dryness and scaling on your face.
+Over-the-counter options like topical corticosteroids, salicylic acid, and topical steroids may help ease dryness and scaling on your face.
 Corticosteroids are often available without a prescription in concentrations of up to 0.5 percent.
 Low levels of corticosteroids are gentle enough for most skin types.

 Calcineurin inhibitors are another skin treatment option that focuses on easing inflammation.
 Topical calcineurin inhibitors include formulations like cyclosporine and tacrolimus, both of which require a prescription.